-Upon review of 2022 operations, in the Company's judgment based on internal metrics of the operation, it was determined that commercial production thresholds had been met.
+Upon review of 2022 operations, in the Company's judgment based on internal metrics of the operation, it was determined that mine production levels were approaching commercial production thresholds.
 The Company expects to review the operating performance on a year-by-year basis to determine if such thresholds are maintained over the life of the operation.
 In 2023, with the decision to scale back mining operations to allow time for the receipt of permit amendments to expand leach pad capacity over and above existing levels, these internal thresholds were not achieved.
+During 2024, the Company re-worked plans to maximize the utilization of the existing leach pad capacity while awaiting receipt of permits amendments related to planned mine and pad expansions.